Office of Social Equity

 Edinboro University and its faculty are committed to assuring a safe and productive educational environment for all students.
 In order to meet this commitment and to comply with Title IX of the Education Amendments of 1972 and guidance from the Office for Civil Rights, the University requires faculty members to report incidents of sexual violence shared by students to the University's Title IX Coordinator.
 The only exceptions to the faculty member's reporting obligation are when incidents of sexual violence are communicated by a student during a classroom discussion, in a writing assignment for a class, or as part of a University-approved research project.
 Faculty members are obligated to report sexual violence or any other abuse of a student who was, or is, a child (a person under 18 years of age) when the abuse allegedly occurred to the person designated in the University protection of minors policy.

 Edinboro University of Pennsylvania offers services to meet the accommodation needs of students with many types of disabilities.
-The Office for Students with Disabilities (OSD) provides services to students based upon documentation of a disability and a request for accommodations based on this disability.
+The Office for Accessibility Services (OAS) provides services to students based upon documentation of a disability and a request for accommodations based on this disability.

 It is expected that all work submitted through this course is the student’s original work, generated for the express purpose of completing the requirements of this course.
 All papers submitted in this course may be screened for originality using Turnitin’s plagiarism detection software.
 This software checks submissions for text matches, Web content, books including classic works of literature, and newspapers, magazines and scholarly journals.
 Students are to be aware that academic dishonesty is not tolerated in this course and should be familiar with the following definitions: